Hyundai Elantra Insurance Rates

 Rates are averaged for all Hyundai Elantra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Hyundai Elantra Insurance
+How to Shop for the Best Cheap Hyundai Elantra Insurance

-- You may be able to save as much as $160 per year just by shopping early and online
+- You may be able to save up to $160 per year simply by shopping early and online

-- Increasing comprehensive and collision deductibles can save approximately $525 each year
+- Increasing comprehensive and collision deductibles could save as much as $525 each year

 Now that you are aware of how Hyundai Elantra rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.